uewepuep/FPVTracksideCore/README.md

 For binaries / executables please grab the full version of FPVTrackside from our home at https://fpvtrackside.com/.

+## Goals
+Core exists to allow the community to make changes to FPVTrackside and eventually have their changes included in the full version.
+So with that in mind this is primarily for developing your own fixes and additions to FPVTrackside.
+All of our normal users should just grab the binaries from our website.

 Join us on Discord here https://discord.com/invite/V2x6dCs

 _--uewepuep_